 There are also plenty of “new” unfinished developments all over the area, offering pre-sale terms and a promise, with more coming.
 This kind of explosive growth combined with lots of inventory already on the market will keep prices low in the short term.
 Did we mention the pandemic?

-Tulum was under the radar as an off the beaten path place, with Cancun and Playa del Carmen taking most of the spotlight for the last few decades.
+Yes, Tulum is a buy now market and savvy investors will be able to find some very good deals.
+Tulum was under the radar as an off the beaten path place.
+Cancun and Playa del Carmen took most of the spotlight for the last few decades.
 Somewhere between 2013 and 2014 that all changed, and the development boom was on in Tulum.
 The current 2020 market in Tulum is a solid buyers market stuffed with undervalued properties situated within 2 miles of the Caribbean!

 The ROI for vacation rental properties in Tulum has dropped considerably with the flood of new finished and furnished inventory to the market, and a lot more vacation rentals out there.
 That has driven the nightly rates down by 30-50%+ in the just the last 5 years.
 Good news for people coming on vacation, not so great if you are counting on that ROI.